Everyone dreads the inevitable time of year when you’re gathering paperwork and receipts to file your annual tax returns.

 When it comes to small discrepancies, you can likely deal with the IRS yourself.
 Just make sure you know what they want, and understand that you can interrupt your audit any time you need to and ask for a tax professional’s help if you feel overwhelmed.

-You should receive an official confirmation letter once you’ve agreed to set an appointment date.
+You should receive an official confirmation letter in the mail once you’ve agreed to set an appointment date.
 This letter will include the location, date, and time that you’ve decided and agreed upon.

 The IRS will also send you the document request form with details of what records they need to review.
 Gather these documents together ahead of time and call your tax professional if you need help or have questions.